giniedp/nw-buddy/README.md

 # New World Buddy

-New World Buddy is a desktop application that is meant to be used along while playing "New World".
+New World Buddy is a desktop application designed to be used while playing New World.

 ## Features

-- Browse ingame items (links to nwdb.info)
+- Browse ingame items (links to nwdb.info or nw-guide)
-- Bookmark items (3 star system)
+- Tracking/Bookmarking system (Track your learned recipes or named items collections)
-- Calculate crafting shopping list, prices and rewarded xp
+- Crafting calculator and shopping list tool
 - Price importer
 - Expedition insights
 - Armorsets overview and tracker